-Imagine this, you are canoeing on a river during a sweltering afternoon and you see what looks like a floating log on murky waters.
-Without warning, it starts moving closer and you see eyes poking above the water and all over a sudden, it is looking at you.
-And though you know its time to get out of there as fast as you can, quickly telling the difference of alligator vs. crocodile is super important.
+There are many differences between alligators and crocodiles, but these two reptiles also have a lot in common.
+Imagine this, you are canoeing on a river during a sweltering afternoon, and you see what looks like a log floating around on murky waters.
+Without warning, it starts moving closer, and you see eyes poking above the water, and suddenly, it is looking at you.
+And now you know it’s time to get out of there as fast as you can.
+Quickly telling the difference between alligators and crocodiles is super important.
 Well, that’s pretty understandable because these two reptiles have a lot in common.
-However, these two reptiles are very different more so when it comes to their appearance.
-But before we can get there, let’s have a look at their similarities.
+However, these two reptiles are very different when it comes to their appearance (which you will also see in the video below.)
+But before we can get there, let’s have a look at what is similar.

-Both are big reptiles that lay eggs, have webbed feet, strong tails big teeth, and thick skin with bony scales.
-They are also cold-blooded which implies that they do not generate their own body heat.
-Moreover, both crocodiles and alligators live in or near water sources such as marshes, rivers, and lakes plus they all like swimming.
-In terms of what they eat, they are all carnivores meaning that they eat meat which they get by hunting in the water and also dry land.
+Both alligators and crocodiles belong to the Crocodilia family.
+All of them are known as crocodilians, but only a handful of them are real crocodiles.
+They are both cold-blooded, which implies that they do not generate their body heat.
+Alligators and crocodiles live in similar wet conditions in or near water sources such as marshes, rivers, and lakes, and they all like swimming.
+In terms of what they eat, they are all carnivores meaning that they eat meat, which they get by hunting in the water and dry land.
 Some of their favorite prey includes birds, deer, fish, turtles, wild pigs, and birds.

-From the similarities above, it is easy to see why anyone would find it hard to distinguish between these two reptiles.
-Even so, it is not that difficult, as any good tutor will tell you.
-Having said that, let’s have a look at some of these differences.
-Pay attention because these are what will help you distinguish each positively.
+The two can look very similar, and it is easy to see why anyone would find it hard to distinguish between these two reptiles.
+Although it is not that difficult, having said that, let’s look at the difference between alligators and crocodiles.

-It is not uncommon for people to interchangeably use the words crocodile and alligator to describe any big lizard that dwells in water.
-What they don’t realize is that though these two reptiles have a fair share of similarities, they don’t behave or look the same.
+It is not uncommon for people to interchangeably use alligators and crocodiles to describe any giant lizard in water.
+They don’t realize that although these two reptiles have a fair share of similarities, they don’t behave or look the same.
 Moreover, they don’t belong to the same biological family.

-- The shape of the snout.
-If you look closely, the alligator’s snout is U shaped and wide while that of a crocodile is V-shaped and somewhat sharp.
-Location.
-Alligators are only found in parts of the US and China, whereas
+- The snout.
+If you look closely, the alligator has a U shaped snout, and the upper jaw is wide, while that of a crocodile is V-shaped and the upper jaw somewhat sharp.

 - Habitat.
-Most crocodiles prefer living in water is sot of saline or salty while alligators are perfect in freshwater habitats such as rivers and lakes.
+Most crocodiles prefer living in salty water, while the American alligator is perfect in freshwater habitats such as rivers and lakes.

 - Toothy Grin.
-A crocodile’s teeth are always exposed even when the mouth is closed but alligators can conceal their teeth when their mouths are shut.
+A crocodile’s teeth are always exposed even when the mouth is closed, but alligators can conceal their teeth when they shut their mouths.

-- A fully grown crocodile is several feet longer than an adult alligator.
-This means that generally, crocodiles are bigger than alligators.
+- Length.
+A fully grown crocodile is several feet longer than an adult alligator.
+It means that generally, crocodiles are more giant than alligators.

-- Color.
-A crocodile’s skin is normally lighter than of most alligators.
+- Colour.
+A crocodile’s skin usually is lighter than most alligators.

 - Speed.
 Both in water and on land, crocodiles are slower than alligators.
 Perhaps this can be attributed to the fact that they are bulkier.